Skip to content

 Billable Days per Week:5 days

-Billable Weeks per Year:46 wks
+Billable Weeks per Year:46 weeks

 Overhead Percentage:20%

-Expected Result$407.61
+Expected Result407.61

 This example uses typical values for illustration.
 Adjust the inputs above to match a specific situation and see how the result changes.